cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 ```
 ip link | grep bat0
 ```
-and if the config is right, you should now see `bat0` and `if-mesh` in the output.
-Similarly, we can use `batctl` to show us all active interfaces, as follows
+and if the config is right, you should now see `bat0` and `wlan1` in the output.
+Similarly, we can use `batctl` to show us all active mesh interfaces, as follows

 ```
 batctl if